Umbria – 5 nights

 Extra B&B night in Casperia: From £46 pp sharing; £23 single supp

-Taxi from Mompeo to Rome centre or either Rome airport: From £110 ( 1-3 pers); for larger groups contact On Foot Holidays.
+Taxi from Mompeo to Rome centre or either Rome airport: Contact On Foot Holidays

 Guiding services by Stefano Fassone: Contact On Foot Holidays

 Our local team